This article covers an overview of the Workflow settings. This can only be accessed via the project-level menu.

-The Workflow page is where you can configure your project's workflow statuses.
-You can only access this if you're inside a project.
-It's important to note that every project in your account has its own independent workflow settings and configuration.
+The Workflow settings page is where you can configure a project's workflow statuses.
+It's important to note that every project in your account has its own independent workflow settings.

 This page is divided into two sections.
 The first section is the workflow settings itself and the second section is the grading criteria settings.